JortBox/Halo-FDCA/README.md

   -k_exp K_EXP          (bool) Wether to use k exponent to change shape of
                         exponential distribution.
 Default: False -s S                  (bool) Whether to save the mcmc sampler chain in a fits file.
 Default: True.
-  -run RUN              (bool) Whether to run a MCMC routine or skip it to go
+  -run_mcmc RUN_MCMC    (bool) Whether to run a MCMC routine or skip it to go
                         straight to processing. can be done if a runned sample already exists in the output path.
 Default: True -int_max INT_MAX      (float) Integration radius in r_e units.
 Default: inf